aydinnyunus/Jira-Bitbucket-Integration-Script/README.md

 # Jira-Bitbucket-Integration-Script

-**The purpose of this project is to get projects on Jira and create this project on Bitbucket with Java**
+**The purpose of this project is to get projects on Jira and create this project on Bitbucket with Java.**

 ## INSTALLATION